da99/helmet/README.md

 # Helmet

-You want the original version:
+You want the original version for NodeJS users:

 [https://github.com/helmetjs/helmet](https://github.com/helmetjs/helmet)

 This Helmet is only for module Cloudflare workers developed on Deno.
 That is very specific.
-You don't want this.
+Chances are you are one of those React people using AWS.
+That's ok.
+I'm not smart enough for that.
+That is why I stick with Deno and Cloudflare.
+Smart people stick with React/NodeJS/AWS.
+Dummies like me stick with Deno on Cloudflare.

 # Lockdown those header values the lazy/default way: